webglider/tartarus-examples/Travelling Salesman Problem/README.md

 ### Log Server
 This example intorduces the log server feature.
 A log server is an independantly running Tartarus platform which can be used to log various agent actions on different platforms.

-Creating a Log server is a simple as creating a normal Tratarus platform `platform_start(host, port)`.
+Creating a Log server is as simple as creating a normal Tratarus platform `platform_start(host, port)`.
-To send log messages to this platform from a different platform, the `set_log_server(host, port).` predicate must be used, where host and port correspong to that of the log server's platform.
+To send log messages to this platform from a different platform, the `set_log_server(host, port).` predicate must be used, where host and port correspond to that of the log server's platform.
 Once the log server is set, messages can be simply sent using `send_log(agent_name, message)`.
 The messages are neatly logged with timestamps and source information.

 ### Usage